MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 ### Linux

 Preview builds are available for Linux.
 For any issues related to Microsoft Edge on Linux, either as a Developer or as an Enterprise, please file feedback directly through the browser or by utilizing our TechCommunity forums https://techcommunity.microsoft.com/t5/microsoft-edge-insider/ct-p/MicrosoftEdgeInsider.
-Enterprise support for Microsoft Edge on Linux is coming at a later time.
+Enterprise support for Microsoft Edge on Linux has been available since 2021.

 ### Chromebooks